-Andy is a senior multi-platform storyteller, addicted to the wonky and whimsical, the sublime and the ridiculous, with experience reporting and producing for CNN, PBS, and The Wall Street Journal.
+Andy is a senior multi-platform storyteller, addicted to the wonky and whimsical, the sublime and the ridiculous, with experience reporting and producing on staff for CNN, PBS/KQED, and The Wall Street Journal.
 He was born in Japan, grew up in Stone Mountain, GA (which his family almost owned!), studied classics and ancient Greek, is obsessed with re-purposed wood, and content with a purpose.
 Ideas.
 People.
 If that sounds cool, read on (and you can skip around, he won’t be offended).

-Andy Jordan is a San Francisco-based senior multi-platform journalist, producer, and storyteller.
+Andy Jordan is a San Francisco-based senior multi-platform marketer, journalist, producer, and storyteller.
 Most recently, he led the Media Studio and video storytelling efforts for the enterprise software company, Splunk, elevating their narrative in machine data as a publicly-traded company.
 This website is essentially an archive of stories done for Wall Street Journal during his tenure there, but this bio contains information about other phases of Andy’s career.
 Here is a good collection of many of the videos Andy Jordan did at WSJ.
 He has been a staff Reporter and Multimedia Producer for The Wall Street Journal using the “one-man-band” reporting method of enterprising, producing, shooting, reporting, and editing his own video stories.
 He (ok me) hits the road owning the editorial, logistical, and production aspects of reporting videos and multimedia projects.
 What does that mean?
 Well, what was once 6 or 7 jobs when I worked at CNN back in the day, is now just one job, and I do it.
 God love (save?) journalism!
 I’m equal parts editorial and production, and have managed multimedia coverage for WSJ from large events such as CES, WEF/Davos, political conventions, and the Olympics.
 I can get into the story, and then immerse myself with the technology of how best to tell that story.
 (Pro Tools, Final Cut Pro, After Effects).
 I have equal experience, and am equally comfortable in front of and behind the camera.
 I have a strong track record of managing across platforms, in radio, TV, and online.